eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPRC_19<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-If a Relying Party Instance received one or more registration certificates (see RPRC_10), it SHALL include a single registration certificate applicable for its current intended use in each presentation request to a Wallet Unit, according to the applicable standard's extension mentioned in RPRC_20.
+A Relying Party Instance SHALL include a single registration certificate applicable for its current Service and intended use in each presentation request to a Wallet Unit, according to the applicable standard's extension mentioned in RPRC_20.
 The registration certificate SHALL be included in the request by value, not by reference.
 The Relying Party Instance SHALL do so both in proximity and remote presentation flows.

-*Note:  This ensures that no external requests are necessary to validate the Relying Party.*
+*Note: a) This ensures that no external requests are necessary to validate the Relying Party. b) A Relying Party Instance may be used for multiple Relying Party Services, provided it has a separate access certificate for each of these Services, see RPA_06 and Reg_10b.*

 </div>
 </div>

 <div class="eudi-hlr" id="RPRC_19a" markdown>
-<div class="eudi-hlr__id">RPRC_19a<span class="kw-shall">SHALL</span></div>
+<div class="eudi-hlr__id">RPRC_19a</div>
 <div class="eudi-hlr__body" markdown>

-A Relying Party Instance SHALL include in each presentation request the following information, according to the applicable standard's extension mentioned in RPRC_20a: a) the user-friendly name of the Relying Party, b) the unique identifier of the Relying Party, c) a User-friendly description of the intended use of the Relying Party, d) the URL of the Registrar of the Relying Party, and e) the identifier of the intended use of the Relying Party.

-*Note: Including items a) and b) enables the Wallet Unit to show to the User the name of the Relying Party.
-Including c) enables the Wallet Unit to inform the User about the intended use.
-Including c) and d) enables the Wallet Unit, if desired by the User, to request from the Registrar the attributes registered by the Relying Party for this intended use, as well as the corresponding privacy policy and other registered information.
-See [Technical Specification 5](../../technical-specifications/ts5-common-formats-and-api-for-rp-registration-information.md) for the definition of this information.
-Note that in case the Relying Party Instance is operated by an intermediary, items a) - e) pertain to the intermediated Relying Party, see also RPI_06.*
+Empty

 </div>
 </div>